nsioulas/3d_anisotropy/README.md

 # 3d_anisotropy

-This project is still ongoing and the code has several issues.
-Please contact me before impementing it to your anaslysis.
+This project is still ongoing and was uploaded as part of NASA'a FINESST proposal.

+Before using please contact me at:
 email: nsioulas@g.ucla.edu